Western Michigan hosts Holiman and Georgia Southern

 Kalamazoo, Michigan; Saturday, 1 p.m.
 EST

-BOTTOM LINE: Georgia Southern visits Western Michigan after Adante’ Holiman scored 24 points in Georgia Southern’s 83-82 victory over the Louisiana Ragin’ Cajuns.
+BOTTOM LINE: Georgia Southern visits Western Michigan after Adante’ Holiman scored 24 points in Georgia Southern’s 83-82 win over the Louisiana Ragin’ Cajuns.

-The Broncos are 4-6 in home games.
-Western Michigan is 4-7 when it turns the ball over less than its opponents and averages 10.3 turnovers per game.
+The Broncos have gone 4-6 at home.
+Western Michigan has a 2-1 record in games decided by 3 points or fewer.

-The Eagles are 3-9 on the road.
-Georgia Southern is fifth in the Sun Belt scoring 74.3 points per game and is shooting 42.6%.
+The Eagles are 3-9 in road games.
+Georgia Southern ranks fifth in the Sun Belt scoring 32.7 points per game in the paint led by Bradley Douglas averaging 5.0.

-Western Michigan scores 71.0 points per game, 6.5 fewer points than the 77.5 Georgia Southern allows.
-Georgia Southern’s 42.6% shooting percentage from the field this season is 3.9 percentage points lower than Western Michigan has given up to its opponents (46.5%).
+Western Michigan scores 71.0 points per game, 6.5 fewer points than the 77.5 Georgia Southern gives up.
+Georgia Southern’s 42.6% shooting percentage from the field this season is 3.9 percentage points lower than Western Michigan has allowed to its opponents (46.5%).

-TOP PERFORMERS: Markhi Strickland is scoring 11.6 points per game with 3.6 rebounds and 1.3 assists for the Broncos.
-Chansey Willis Jr. is averaging 15.2 points, 5.3 assists and 1.5 steals over the last 10 games.
+TOP PERFORMERS: Javaughn Hannah is averaging 11.5 points for the Broncos.
+Chansey Willis Jr. is averaging 15.2 points over the last 10 games.

-Bradley Douglas is scoring 13.1 points per game with 3.9 rebounds and 2.1 assists for the Eagles.
+Eren Banks is averaging 9.3 points for the Eagles.
 Holiman is averaging 15.9 points and 2.1 rebounds while shooting 38.3% over the past 10 games.

 LAST 10 GAMES: Broncos: 4-6, averaging 71.8 points, 33.7 rebounds, 12.0 assists, 7.3 steals and 2.3 blocks per game while shooting 41.6% from the field.
 Their opponents have averaged 78.0 points per game.